 9. Local SEO

 Local SEO is used to help increase the visibility of businesses in local and localised searches.
 Like SEO, local SEO is also built around 3 areas: proximity, prominence, and relevance.
 While local SEO is not too different from normal SEO, there is a different set of ranking factors used to determine local search results, including whether you appear in the 3-pack search.
 Factors can include the location of where the search took place, presence of your businesses listing, and review star rating.
-Find out more about local SEO and how to develop a local SEO strategy in our no-nonsense guide.

 10. Social media